 How do animals disperse seeds?
 Animals often eat seeds and the seeds come out in their poo.
 They drop to the ground and make new plants.
-How else can animals disperse seeds?
-What other ways can seeds be moved from one place to another?
 Seeds are dispersed at different times.
 When is the best time of the year to do this activity?
 What are the growing seasons for plants in your area?